eighthjouster/androidvilleapp/README.md

 ===================

 Next up:
- - Edit a house.
-   - If the spot is not empty, don't add.
-Edit instead (retrieve house's name and add it to the dialog.)
-     - Add button should change caption to "Edit."
-       - And back to "Add" when empty spot is selected or no highlighting is ocurring.

  - Delete a house.

+- After editing the house, update the house caption.

+ - Handle the back button.
+   - Dismiss dialog if the back button is pressed.

+ - Get rid of the village name from the map.

  - Once the project is done and showcased:
    - Shutdown the linode server:
      - /home/p*****/conf/web